nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 search strategy during mate pairing; instead, they combine it with other decision-making systems to rationally obtain a partner.

-Pairing dynamics of termites were distinct between individuals just after swarming and with extended mate search.
+The pairing dynamics of termites were distinct between individuals just after swarming and with extended mate search.
 In termites just after swarming, the number of observed tandem runs increased during observational periods, while it was highest since the beginning in the